tumcms/IfcBridgeToolKit/README.md

+# IfcBridgeToolKit for Dynamo

-Comile project and integration into Dynamo:
+## Comile project and integration into Dynamo:

 1. Clone git
 2. open sln